OPUSLab/HeisenbergMachines/README.md

 This *GitHub repository* provides the code used in "**Programmable spin-circuits for the classical Heisenberg model**" for emulating the classical Heisenberg model using spintronics.
 Simulation files are provided for an example of a 2-LBM system.
 For more details and source codes, also visit: https://nanohub.org/groups/spintronics

+See the link for the arXiv paper: https://arxiv.org/pdf/2312.01477.pdf

 # Simulation Files
 HSPICE Files: